 With a Columbia MBA in marketing, decades of writing, fact-checking, and editing across multiple industries, six years mentoring Pitch Wars, and four books with Greenwillow/HarperCollins across different genres to my name, I am uniquely suited to evaluate manuscripts.

 I truly love using the decades I spent studying craft and story to help other writers level-up their skills.
 Due to my own writing commitments, I can only take on a limited number of clients each year.
-If interested, email me (info@jessicavitalis.com) a short summary of your story, word count, goals, the first five pages of your WIP, and your preferred timing; I’ll contact you to discuss whether we are a good fit.
+If interested, email me (info@jessicavitalis.com) a short summary of your story, word count, goals, and your preferred timing; I’ll contact you to discuss next steps.

 Scope of Services